polanco04/3013-Algorithms/Assignments/P02/README.md

 - Before starting anything, the program does not work well on windows.
 Use WSL or Replit.
 - Make sure you download the files in the table above.
 There's an animals.json and text files as well.
-  Those are not necessary, but you could download them as well to test with different files.
-- myPartInMain is just a text file showing the code snippets I added to the program
+  Those are not necessary, but you could download them as well to test with different files. myPartInMain.txt is just a text file showing the code snippets I added to the program, not necessary.
 - When running, type any word to see results.
 - If you want to see the definition of what you typed, type a semicolon (does not necessarily have to be a full word.
 Some letters like 'a' have definitions)